gparra-dev/NYCYellowTaxiTrips/README.md

-# NYCYellowTaxiTrips
+# NYCYellowTaxiTrips V2

+New in V2!
+Streaming percentile calculation.
+See more in the section "Potential Issues and Performance Considerations" of the readme.

 Hello!
-This is a very basic app which receives the path to a NYC Yellow Trips Parquet file as an argument, and then processes the file to look for all trips within the highest 90th percentile based on the trip_distance.
+This is an app which receives the path to a NYC Yellow Trips Parquet file as an argument, and then processes the file to look for all trips within the highest 90th percentile based on the trip_distance.